-Data for any WRITE burst may be truncated with a subsequent READ command, and data for a fixed-length WRITE burst may be immediately followed by a subsequent READ command.
+Data for any WRITE burst may be truncated with a subsequent READ command, and data for a fixed-length WRITE burst may be immediately followed by a READ command.
 Once the READ command is registered, the data inputs will be ignored, and WRITEs will not be executed.
 An example is shown in Figure 17.
 Data n + 1 is either the last of a burst of two or the last desired of a longer burst.

 Data for a fixed-length WRITE burst may be followed by, or truncated with, a PRECHARGE command to the same bank (provided that auto precharge was not activated), and a full-page WRITE burst may be truncated with a PRECHARGE command to the same bank.
-The PRECHARGE command should be issued

-^tWR after the clock edge at which the last desired input data element is registered.
-The auto precharge mode requires a ^tWR of at least one clock plus time, regardless of frequency.
+The PRECHARGE command should be issued ^tWR after the clock edge at which the last desired input data element is registered.
+The "two-clock" write-back requires at least one clock plus time, regardless of frequency, in auto precharge mode.
 In addition, when truncating a WRITE burst, the DQM signal must be used to mask input data for the clock edge prior to, and the clock edge coincident with, the PRECHARGE command.
 An example is shown in Figure 18.
 Data n + 1 is either the last of a burst of two or the last desired of a longer burst.
 Following the PRECHARGE command, a subsequent command to the same bank cannot be issued until ^tRP is met.
+The precharge will actually begin coincident with the clock-edge (T2 in Figure 18) on a "one-clock" ^tWR and sometime between the first and second clock on a "two-clock" ^tWR (between T2 and T3 in Figure 18.)